 2 Boyette Family FarmsClaytonSee on map

-Celebrate the season at Lights on the Neuse at Boyette Family Farms (Count On Me NC-certified), which has pivoted its premier holiday event into a socially distant extravaganza in 2020.
+Celebrate the season at Lights on the Neuse at Boyette Family Farms (Count On Me NC-certified).
 On select nights beginning the Friday after Thanksgiving through Christmas Eve, arrive at your scheduled time, bundle up and delight in a 20-minute hayride that brings you past a winter wonderland of lights around the farm.
 Afterward, warm up with hot cocoa, cider, coffee and s’mores, and bring the kids over to discuss their Christmas lists with Santa in his sleigh – a photo with the Big Guy is included in the price of your ticket (to ensure social distancing, the farm asks that you provide your own camera).

 3 Outdoor Dining